 Quality over quantity; it’s a relatively simple concept, but it’s one that fits like a square peg in a round hole in today’s health and fitness industry.
-One of the biggest reasons quality isn’t emphasised in the fitness industry, as much as it needs to be, is that most people want results as quickly as possible.
+One of the biggest reasons a quality training isn’t emphasised in the fitness industry as much as it needs to be, is that most people want results as quickly as possible.
 Unfortunately this can lead to poor information, neglecting key areas of your health or doing something that’s not right for you.
 (3 min read)

 Quantity can be looked at in the length of training time or amount of training per week; there are many ways to train, and what works for one person may not work for another.
 Some people can train every day using shorter sessions, some three times a week with longer sessions, some only once or twice a week.

 Usually three times a week for purposeful training with regular activity/movement done throughout the day is recommended, but everyone’s situation will be slightly different.

 For the busy Londoner it can be a struggle to find time to train and stay on top of your health and fitness.
 This is even more reason to emphasise the quality of training for when you do find the time.

 Let’s look at a couple of the potential problems, as well as the solutions to these problems in terms of quality over quantity of training:

 I see it all the time, local gyms, exercise classes etc. People in a rush, sometimes competitively, using too much weight or resistance (common among the male species in particular) and generally completing movements and exercises with sloppy, incorrect and sometimes dangerous technique.
 Not only does this increase the risk of injury, but also the effectiveness of the exercise itself along with the purpose of the training session.
 I’ve seen so many clients hurt themselves through training due to poor technique and subsequently having to take a break from their training or even worse, develop a poor relationship with exercise in general.